The Corporate Governance Review: Sweden

 i Board structure and practices

 A Swedish limited liability company is organised as a unitary structure in line with the Anglo-Saxon one-tier model.
 The general meeting of shareholders, acting as the company's supreme decision-making body, inter alia, elects a board that appoints a managing director.
-The general meeting, the board and the managing director together with the auditors comprise the four corporate bodies recognised by the Companies Act and the first three are, in descending order, subordinated in relation to each other.
-The auditors, whose main responsibility is to keep the accounts in order, are, however, independent in relation to the others.
+The general meeting, the board, the managing director and the auditors comprise the four corporate bodies recognised by the Companies Act and the first three are, in descending order, subordinated in relation to each other.
+The auditors, however, whose main responsibility is to audit the accounts, are independent in relation to the others.
 Thus, under the Swedish corporate governance structure, there is no two-tier model with a supervisory board overseeing the administration of the company as traditionally can be found in continental Europe.

 Composition of the board

 In general, the board in Swedish listed companies includes five to 10 members and primarily consists of non-executive directors.
 According to the Code, a majority of the directors of the board elected by the general meeting must be independent from the company and its executive management.
 A minimum of two of these directors must also be independent from the company's major shareholders.
 In addition to this, the Code stipulates that no more than one board member elected by the general meeting may be part of the executive management of the company or of a subsidiary to the company.
 Thus, boards of listed companies normally consist of non-executive directors only.
-The managing director of the company may not be the chair of the board, but may however be a board member.
+The managing director of the company may not be the chair of the board; however, he or she may be a board member.

 Recurrently, the low percentage of female board members has come under review, and within the public debate there are those who argue that legislation is required to balance the gender ratio between female and male board directors.
 Under the Code, the board shall have a composition appropriate to the company's operations, its phase of development and other relevant circumstances.
 The board members elected by the general meeting shall collectively exhibit diversity and breadth of qualifications, experience and background.
 Moreover, the company must also strive for gender balance on the board.

-In 2006, the Ministry of Justice introduced a proposal for a provision, under which at least 40 per cent of boards of listed companies would be required to comprise female directors, and in 2015, the Minister stated that the parliament may be required to amend the law to reach the goal of more gender-balanced boards.
-It was further stated by the Ministry secretary that a bill would be presented to the parliament within a year in the event that companies did not have female representation of at least 40 per cent before that point in time, and in 2016, the government presented a legislative proposal to this effect.
-However, the proposal did not have sufficient support in parliament, and no new proposal has been put forward since.
-Thus, at this time, there is no legal requirement as regards female representation on boards of directors.
+In 2006, the Ministry of Justice introduced a proposal for a provision under which at least 40 per cent of boards of listed companies would be required to comprise female directors, and in 2015, the Minister stated that Parliament may be required to amend the law to reach the goal of more gender-balanced boards.
+It was further stated by the Ministry Secretary that a bill would be presented to Parliament within a year in the event that companies did not have at least 40 per cent female representation before that point in time, and in 2016, the government presented a legislative proposal to this effect.
+However, the proposal did not have sufficient support in Parliament, and no new proposal has been put forward since.
+Thus, there is currently no legal requirement as regards female representation on boards of directors.

-Legal responsibilities of the board and the chair of the board
+Legal responsibilities of the board and chair of the board

 According to the Companies Act, the principal duties of the board comprise the responsibility for the organisation of the company and the management of the company's affairs.
-Furthermore, the board is also to ensure that the company's organisation is structured in such a manner that accounting, management of funds and the company's finances in general are monitored in a satisfactory manner.
-In addition to this, board members as well as the managing director have an overall duty in all matters to act in accordance with the interests of the company.
+Furthermore, the board should ensure that the company's organisation is structured in such a manner that accounting, management of funds and the company's finances in general are monitored in a satisfactory manner.
+In addition, board members and the managing director have an overall duty in all matters to act in accordance with the interests of the company.
 The chair of the board has no specific duties or powers other than a responsibility for convening the board and leading the work of the board.

 Another key task of the board is to appoint and dismiss the managing director.
 Whereas the board is responsible for the overall management of the company's affairs, the managing director shall attend to the management of the day-to-day operations pursuant to guidelines and instructions issued by the board.

-Thus, boards in Swedish companies have an extensive decision-making authority, but also their limitations, primarily by way of the legal provisions giving the general meeting exclusive powers as regards specific matters (e.g., share issues, amendments to the articles of association, and the election of board members and auditors).
+Thus, boards in Swedish companies have an extensive decision-making authority, but also their limitations, primarily by way of the legal provisions giving the general meeting exclusive powers as regards specific matters (e.g., share issues, amendments to the articles of association, material closely related party transactions in listed companies, and the election of board members and auditors).

 Remuneration of directors and compensation from shareholders

-The board remuneration is resolved upon by the annual general meeting, and the board decides the remuneration for the executive management.
-All share and share price-related incentive schemes for the executive management shall, however, be resolved upon by the general meeting.
-Pursuant to the Companies Act, listed Swedish companies are required to have guidelines for executive remuneration adopted by the general meeting.
+The board's remuneration is resolved by the annual general meeting, and the board decides the remuneration for the executive management.
+All share and share price-related incentive schemes for the directors of the board and for the executive management, however, shall be resolved by the general meeting.
+Pursuant to the Companies Act, listed Swedish companies are required to have guidelines for executive remuneration adopted by the general meeting and required to prepare a remuneration report for each financial year, outlining how the remuneration guidelines are applied in practice, and submit the report to the annual general meeting.
 According to the Code, the remuneration and other terms of employment are to be designed with the aim of ensuring that the company has access to the competencies required at a cost appropriate to the company, and that they have the intended effects for the company's operation.

 The basic rule is that directors receive their remuneration from the company concerned.
-There are, however, no rules directly prohibiting a director from also accepting compensation from a shareholder who has nominated him or her.
-In practice, the director may, for example, be employed by the nominating shareholder.
+However, there are no rules directly prohibiting a director from also accepting compensation from a shareholder who has nominated him or her.
+In practice, the director may be employed by the nominating shareholder, for example.
 In some cases, a director being employed by the nominating shareholder waives his or her remuneration from the company.
-Such arrangements should be factored in when determining whether the rules regarding disqualification of a director to decide on specific matters involving such a nominating shareholder are applicable.
+These types of arrangements should be factored in when determining whether the rules regarding disqualification of a director to decide on specific matters involving such a nominating shareholder are applicable.
 If a board member receives compensation from a shareholder, he or she is not deemed independent from that shareholder.